DaNoob8157/messages-app-lock-mac/README.md

 3. If Messages is detected, it immediately terminates the process
 4. This cycle repeats continuously
 5. The launch agent ensures the guard app restarts if it crashes
+6. `Messages Launcher.app` unloads the guardrail and launches the `Messages` app after 3 seconds if the right password is entered.
+7. Once done with the Messages app and `Messages Quitter.app` is lauched, the guardrail is launched back into place.

 ## Security Notes